navkar/Predictions/README.md

 ---

 * Aftermath in USA and asset values will go down.
 Houses and Bond markets.
-* Only Gold/Silver and Bitcoin will work.
+* Only Physical Gold/Silver bar/coins and Bitcoin will work.

 ### 2026 - 2027 ###
 ---